blynkkk/blueprints/Asset Tracker/README.md

 ## Troubleshooting
 * Check that all the dependencies and configurations are correct
+* Check that all used libraries are up to date
 * Check your sketch for errors.
 Click the Verify button to compile your sketch without uploading it
 * Check your board and port selections
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible